 Reading ADV Data with MHKiT

-The following example demonstrates a simple workflow for analyzing Acoustic Doppler Velocimetry (ADV) data using MHKiT.
-MHKiT has brought the DOLfYN codebase in as an MHKiT module for working with ADV and Acoustic Doppler Current Profiler (ADCP) data.
+This example presents a simplified workflow for analyzing Acoustic Doppler Velocimetry (ADV) data using MHKiT.
+MHKiT incorporates the DOLfYN codebase as a module to handle ADV and Acoustic Doppler Current Profiler (ADCP) data.

 [1]: